-Conversations with Friends by Sally Rooney, A modern romance about relationships and interpersonal dynamics.
+Book review and synopsis for Conversations with Friends by Sally Rooney, a modern romance about relationships and interpersonal dynamics.

 SynopsisIn Conversations with Friends by Sally Rooney, two college friends living in Dublin, Frances and Bobbi, meet and befriend an intellectual, married couple in their thirties, Melissa and Nick.
 Frances feels an attraction towards Nick, which she comes to realize is mutual.
 Meanwhile, Melissa and Bobbi are drawn to each other.
 Over the course of the next few months, this tangled foursome navigates the complexities of modern romance, love, friendship and betrayal.

 (The Detailed Plot Summary is also available, below)

 Detailed Plot SummaryChapter-by-Chapter SummarySee the Chapter-by-Chapter Summary of Conversations with FriendsQuick Plot Summary

 In Part One, Frances and Bobbi, 21-year-old college students in Dublin, are a spoken-word poetry duo.
 At the beginning of the summer after their junior year, they befriend an older couple, Melissa (37) and Nick (32).
 Melissa is a semi-famous essayist/writer, and Nick is a handsome actor.